 NRS 205.130 is the Nevada law that prohibits fraudulent activity with regards to checks.
-Passing a bad check is generally treated as a misdemeanor if the amount is less than $1,200.00 and a felony if the amount is $1,200 or greater.
+Passing a bad check is generally prosecuted as a misdemeanor if the amount is less than $1,200.00 and a felony if the amount is $1,200 or greater.

 Moreover, in Nevada, unpaid casino markers are treated the same as bad checks.

 Below our Las Vegas criminal defense attorneys answer frequently-asked-questions about Nevada check fraud laws.

 1. What is check fraud in Nevada?

 Check fraud is deliberately passing a check with insufficient money in the bank account.
 And in Nevada, courts presume defendants have intent to defraud once the checks bounce.

 So whereas defendants are normally presumed innocent, check fraud defendants are essentially presumed guilty.
 But there may be ways to rebut this presumption.1